rravipra/NLP/README.md

 5) You can use your own datasets.
 The datasets should be text files that contains sentences of words line by line.

 6) You can use your own datasets.
 The datasets should be text files that contains sentences of words line by line.

+7) The text for Alice in Wonderland downloaded using the NLTK library.

 # Methods used